 Using ISO/IEC 23090-13

-ISO/IEC 23090-13 Video decoding interface specifies the interface of Video Decoding Engine (VDE) and operation of elementary stream in VDE.
+ISO/IEC 23090-13 specifies the interface of Video Decoding Engine (VDE) and operation of elementary stream in VDE.

 The “inserting” function is one of the specified operations in ISO/IEC 23090-13 and it can insert an elementary stream into another elementary stream and generate one merged elementary stream.

-An implementation example is shown in Figure I.2.
+An implementation example is shown in Figure G.2.
 A V-PCC file which multi-track encapsulated atlas, occupancy, geometry, and attribute encoded data is decapsulated to atlas, occupancy, geometry, and attribute bitstream in decapsulator, respectively.
 The occupancy, geometry, and attribute bitstream are input to the VDE.
 The first “inserting” function of VDI operation insert the geometry bitstream into the occupancy bitstream.
 Then, the second “inserting” function insert the attribute bitstream into the bitstream which generated by the first “inserting” function.
 As a result, generated bitstream (as merged bitstream in the figure) contains occupancy, geometry, and attribute.
 The bitstream contained occupancy, geometry, and attribute is decoded with single decoder instance.
 The decoded data which is output from decoder is divided into occupancy, geometry, and attribute data.
 These data and atlas data are reconstructed to the volumetric frame.

 NOTE the “inserting” function needs to regenerate parameter sets to ensure the bitstream conformance.